johnsyweb/vim-tut/README.md

 `<Leader>tut`

 Toggles betwixt source and unit test file

 Commands
 --------

 `:TUT`

 Toggles betwixt source and unit test file

 Settings
 --------

-By default, unit_test filenames are deemed to begin with 't_'.
+By default, unit-test filenames are deemed to begin with 't_'.

 Tell toggle_unit_tests.vim your own prefix by setting the following global variable, perhaps in `$VIMRC`: